Nursing Programs in Dallas, TX

 LVN to RN Programs

-Learning on the job is a constant for most working Licensed Vocational Nurses (LVNs).
+Learning on the job is a constant requirement for most working licensed vocational nurses (LVNs).
 If you’ve learned that you’d like to do more for your patients, you may be interested in becoming an RN.
-Vocational educational institutions such as The Chicago School (formerly Dallas Nursing Institute) provide an LVN to RN pathway that makes the most of already-earned credits.
-This allows LVNs in good standing to transition to becoming an RN in less time.

 ADN Programs

-The most expedient path to becoming a registered nurse is to earn an Associate's Degree in Nursing (ADN).
+Earning an associate's degree in nursing (ADN) is the most expedient path to becoming a registered nurse.
 Offered at career and community colleges in and around the Dallas metroplex, ADN programs are both accessible and affordable.
 Dallas College - Brookhaven, part of the Dallas County Community College District, offers a 16-month ADN that incorporates lecture, lab, clinical, and hospital rotations.
 It readies students for the NCLEX-RN exam.

 Direct-Entry BSN Programs